Skip to main content

 • Config File: First upload the configuration (value) file.

-• Stored as a secret: Tick this if you like your value to be stored as base64 encoded.
+• Stored as a secret: Tick this if you like your volume to be stored as a secret in your cloud provider's secret store, see secret management for more information.

 • Hardcoded Path: Provide a path to the volume.
 E.g., /temp/config